paymennt/docs/community/6-online-payment/10-faq.md

 ### Can I offer variations of products, such as sizes or colors?

 Yes, you can set up variations and specify prices for each option to accommodate customer preferences.
-Read [Products, Product varients and Events](7-products-collections-and-events.md) for more information
+Read <ins>[Products, Product varients and Events](7-products-collections-and-events.md)</ins> for more information

 ### Can I offer discounts or promotions on products?

 Yes, You can set up percentage or fixed amount discounts, or create promotional codes to incentivize purchases for Online shop.
 Note that discounts is not applicable to payment links.
-Read [Online Shop](5-online-shop-and-API-integration.md) for more information.
+Read <ins>[Online Shop](5-online-shop-and-API-integration.md)</ins> for more information.

 ### Is it possible to track sales and revenue from different channels (payment links and online shop)?